 The Graduate College requires that all applicants submit GRE scores from the general test.
 Please view the UA Catalog for information on acceptable scores.
 GRE scores may be waived for applicants with Master’s degrees.
 Scores must be sent electronically by ETS.

 In response to COVID-19, most admission test scores (GRE/GMAT/MAT MCAT) have been waived for Summer 2020, Fall 2020 and Spring 2021.
 This change affects almost all applicants, both on campus and online, whose scores have not been received as of March 15, 2020.
-See the Graduate School webpage on supporting documents for admission and the Graduate School webpage on COVID-19 test score wavers for more information.
+See the Graduate School webpage on supporting documents for admission and the Graduate School webpage on COVID-19 test score waivers for more information.

 English Language Proficiency

 The Graduate College requires that a student, whether an international or a permanent resident, whose first language is not English, must submit an official score report from one of the following proficiency examinations.
-An exception is made if the applicant fulfills the following criteria: 1) has been in residence in the United States at a regionally accredited U.S. college or university and has been enrolled in coursework for two consecutive years immediately prior to enrolling at UA or, 2) has earned a degree from an English speaking university (Uk, Australia, etc.) within three years of enrolling at UA.
+An exception is made if the applicant fulfills the following criteria: 1) has been in residence in the United States at a regionally accredited U.S. college or university and has been enrolled in coursework for two consecutive years immediately prior to enrolling at UA or, 2) has earned a degree from an English speaking university (UK, Australia, etc.) within three years of enrolling at UA.
 Information on registering for the TOEFL, IELTS, or PTE is available online or at U.S. embassies, consulates, Institute of International Education offices, AMIDEAST offices, and other organizations concerned with international education.

 - Test of English as a Foreign Language (TOEFL): The minimum score for admission to a degree program or for non-degree admission is 79 on the internet-based TOEFL (iBT).